pxai/fjs/document/content/functionaljs.md

   return a + b;
 }
 ```
-Now we would like to create a new function that just incremements a value.
+Now we would like to create a new function that just increments a value.
 Solution:
 ```JavaScript
 const curriedAdd = R.curry(add);